PM pledges $400M in pandemic humanitarian aid

-OTTAWA — Canada will commit an extra $400 million in development and humanitarian spending to combat COVID-19, says Prime Minister Justin Trudeau.
+OTTAWA — Aid agencies welcomed Canada’s commitment on Tuesday of an extra $400 million in development and humanitarian spending to combat COVID-19.

-The new money will go to "to trusted partners on the ground fighting COVID-19," Trudeau said Tuesday during a videoconference at the United Nations that he co-hosted with Secretary-General Antonio Guterres and Jamaica's Prime Minister Andrew Holness.
+The new money will go to "to trusted partners on the ground fighting COVID-19," Prime Minister Justin Trudeau said during a video conference at the United Nations that he co-hosted with Secretary-General Antonio Guterres and Jamaica's Prime Minister Andrew Holness.

+"From ensuring equitable access to vaccines, to providing more time for distressed countries to make bilateral debt payments, including Caribbean and small island states, we're working on concrete options that will help build a more resilient world," Trudeau said.

+Non-government organizations welcomed the government’s added spending after pleading for decades with successive Liberal and Conservative governments to offer a meaningful boost to the country’s overseas development assistance budget.

+"Thepandemic has shown us how truly connected the world is and that solutions must extend beyond borders," said Glassco.

+"The Canadian government has responded once again with funding and support to stop this setback, and for that we are grateful."

-It was the second time since the spring the three held a meeting of the UN’s High-Level Event on Financing for Development in the Era of COVID-19 and Beyond.
-Trudeau, Guterres and Holness held their first joint UN meeting in late May, less than three weeks before Canada failed to win a temporary seat on the Security Council.
+It was the second time since the spring that Trudeau, Guterres and Holness held a meeting of the UN’s high-level panel on "financing for development in the era of COVID-19 and beyond."
+They held their first joint meeting in late May, less than three weeks before Canada failed to win a temporary seat on the Security Council.

 "Canada believes that a strong, co-ordinated response across the world and across sectors is essential.
 This pandemic has provided an opportunity for a reset," Trudeau said Tuesday.